-(c) integrates into instruction materials and media that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds.
+(c) integrating into instruction materials and media that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds.

-(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept:
+(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept by:

-(a) acknowledges and integrates the ideas, learning needs, interests, and feelings of students with disabilities, and/or from culturally and linguistically diverse backgrounds (e.g., Native Americans, Hispanic Americans, African Americans, Asian Americans, as well as other recent immigrant groups);
+(a) acknowledging and integrating the ideas, learning needs, interests, and feelings of students with disabilities, and from culturally and linguistically diverse backgrounds, including Native Americans, Hispanic Americans, African Americans, Asian Americans, and other recent immigrant groups;

-(b) creates an environment that encourages the awareness of the influences of context, disability, language, and culture on student learning;
+(b) creating an environment that encourages the awareness of the influences of context, disability, language, and culture on student learning;

-(c) provides accommodations and interventions that allow each student to succeed based on individual learning needs;
+(c) providing accommodations and interventions that allow each student to succeed based on individual learning needs;

-(d) engages students in learning experiences that promote creativity as well as critical and divergent thinking;
+(d) engaging students in learning experiences that promote creativity as well as critical and divergent thinking;

-(e) designs opportunities that require and reinforce student responsibility for their behavior and learning;
+(e) designing opportunities that require and reinforce student responsibility for their behavior and learning;

-(f) fosters the development of respect for individual, cultural, linguistic, ability, and religious differences;
+(f) fostering the development of respect for individual, cultural, linguistic, ability, and religious differences; and

-(g) assists students in setting high standards for their performance.
+(g) assisting students in setting high standards for their performance.

-(7) The librarian-teacher models and promotes collaborative planning:
+(7) The librarian-teacher models and promotes collaborative planning by:

-(a) participates in formal collaborative curriculum planning with the teaching staff;
+(a) participating in formal collaborative curriculum planning with the teaching staff;

-(b) collaborates with the teaching staff to identify student information needs;
+(b) collaborating with the teaching staff to identify student information needs; and

-(c) collaborates in designing authentic learning tasks and informal assessments.
+(c) collaborating in designing authentic learning tasks and informal assessments.

-(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures:
+(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures by:

-(a) plans for long-range improvements of library organization based on evaluation of patron needs, using indicators such as usage patterns, traffic flow and circulation;
+(a) planning for long-range improvements of library organization based on evaluation of patron needs, using indicators such as usage patterns, traffic flow and circulation;

-(b) forms and leads library advisory committee to assist in the selection of resources that support instructional priorities as well as recreational and informational needs of patrons;
+(b) forming and leading library advisory committee to assist in the selection of resources that support instructional priorities as well as recreational and informational needs of patrons;

-(c) applies collection development techniques including needs analysis, evaluation, selection and deselection of resources;
+(c) applying collection development techniques, including needs analysis, evaluation, selection and deselection of resources;

-(d) assesses the collection annually based on currency, size and balance and develops a long-range collection development plan;
+(d) assessing the collection annually based on currency, size, and balance and develops a long-range collection development plan;

-(e) uses analysis of inventory reports as a component of collection development;
+(e) using analysis of inventory reports as a component of collection development;

-(f) responds effectively to learning community needs for library program and services;
+(f) responding effectively to learning community needs for library program and services; and

-(g) analyzes and revises promotional materials for effectiveness and currency.
+(g) analyzing and revising promotional materials for effectiveness and currency.

-(9) The librarian-teacher manages the educational setting in a manner that promotes positive student behavior, and a safe and healthy environment:
+(9) The librarian-teacher manages the educational setting in a manner that promotes positive student behavior, and a safe and healthy environment by:

-(a) integrates the teaching of constructive, pro-social behaviors into regular instruction;
+(a) integrating the teaching of constructive, pro-social behaviors into regular instruction;

-(b) engages students in establishing expectations for building a learning community in the library;
+(b) engaging students in establishing expectations for building a learning community in the library;

-(c) makes transitions in instruction effectively;
+(c) making transitions in instruction effectively;

-(d) prepares and arranges instructional material in advance for easy student accessibility;
+(d) preparing and arranging instructional material in advance for easy student accessibility;

-(e) implements a classroom management system that promotes acceptable and appropriate student behavior;
+(e) implementing a classroom management system that promotes acceptable and appropriate student behavior; and

-(f) identifies hazards, assesses risks, and takes appropriate action.
+(f) identifying hazards, assessing risks, and taking appropriate action.

-(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate:
+(10) The librarian-teacher demonstrates a willingness to examine and implement change, as appropriate, by:

-(a) contributes to the professional community by sharing relevant strategies in education and librarianship;
+(a) contributing to the professional community by sharing relevant strategies in education and librarianship; and

-(b) assumes a leadership role in the study and implementation of instructional improvement and school reform initiatives.
+(b) assuming a leadership role in the study and implementation of instructional improvement and school reform initiatives.

-(11) The librarian-teacher works productivity with colleagues, parents, and community members:
+(11) The librarian-teacher works productivity with colleagues, parents, and community members by:

-(a) serves as a role model for collaborative working relations across the profession;
+(a) serving as a role model for collaborative working relations across the profession;

-(b) promotes active roles for parents and community members in the library;
+(b) promoting active roles for parents and community members in the library; and

-(c) provides a system for interactive communication in a professional manner with colleagues, parents, and community members.
+(c) providing a system for interactive communication in a professional manner with colleagues, parents, and community members.

-E. A school district may select and/or develop additional standards and indicators determined appropriate by the local school district to complete the local librarian-teacher performance evaluation system.
+E. A school district may select or develop additional standards and indicators determined appropriate by the local school district to complete the local librarian-teacher performance evaluation system.